zwhitfield/D3scripts/README.md

 This is my attempt to create an interactive scatterplot script using D3js

-To use ScatterplotUniversal.html (Requires python):
+To use ScatterplotUniversal.html (Requires python for step 2):

 1. Save ScatterplotUniversal.html to a location of your choosing.
 2. Start running a local server on your machine.